5 Key Considerations – Choosing A SIP Trunk Provider

 - STRP: Secure Real-Time Transport Protocol isn’t as commonplace, but this allows for live encryption of audio streams, for added security.

 - Also, it might be worth looking out for providers with ISO certification and shares information about the cloud servers’ security.
-Companies that make data security a top priority should always work with providers that have the same mindset, which is more important than ever when cyber-threats are on the increase.
+Companies that make data security a top priority should always work with providers that have the same mindset.
+This is more important than ever when cyber-threats are on the increase.

 Support is comparable to security.
 Working with a provider that offers first-class support means you won’t be without a phone line for long if anything goes wrong.
 Knowing that you can be up and running quickly, even when you need disaster recovery support, is essential for peace of mind and business continuity planning.